New research into links between men who exhibit signs of hair loss, and prostate size has been carried out in India.

 The new study, published in the International Journal of Trichology, concentrated on finding an association between those affected by male pattern hair loss and BPH as the two conditions are believed to have a shared pathogenesis.
 That is to say they are thought to develop in the same way.

 The research paper states that the team’s initial thinking was:’Because both entities share a common pathogenesis and AGA manifests before the onset of BPH, there could be an association between AGA and BPH.’

-In order to test this theory 65 men, aged between 35 and 65 years of age with an overall mean age of 47.18, with AGA had > their prostates measured via ultrasound.
-The participants’ hairloss was classified between III – VII on the > Hamilton-Norwood Scale, where these grades represent moderate to severe levels of male pattern baldness.
-Anyone with > less advanced signs of hair loss was excluded from the study, as were men using hair loss treatments and/or who had a > history of prostate-related cancer or disease. > > The reason for excluding men using hair loss treatments, especially finasteride 1mg, the prescription medication > clinically-proven to treat male pattern baldness, is that its job is to inhibit DHT formation.
-Finasteride is, in fact > derived from a BPH medication; it is simply taken in far smaller doses. > > The results showed that a Hamilton Norwood Scale classification of IV was the most common, with 19 patients (29.2%) in > this category.
+In order to test this theory 65 men, aged between 35 and 65 years of age with an overall mean age of 47.18, with AGA had their prostates measured via ultrasound.
+The participants’ hairloss was classified between III – VII on the Hamilton-Norwood Scale, where these grades represent moderate to severe levels of male pattern baldness.
+Anyone with less advanced signs of hair loss was excluded from the study, as were men using hair loss treatments and/or who had a history of prostate-related cancer or disease.

+The reason for excluding men using hair loss treatments, especially finasteride 1mg, the oral MHRA licensed and FDA approved medication clinically-proven to treat male pattern baldness, is that its job is to inhibit DHT formation.
+Finasteride is, in fact derived from a BPH medication; it is simply taken in far smaller doses.

+The results showed that a Hamilton Norwood Scale classification of IV was the most common, with 19 patients (29.2%) in this category.
 Of those 19, the majority – 47.4% – were aged between 56–65 years.
-Overall 52.3% of the whole group of > participants had what is considered a normal prostate volume, whilst 47.7% were found to have an enlarged prostate.
+Overall 52.3% of the whole group of participants had what is considered a normal prostate volume, whilst 47.7% were found to have an enlarged prostate.